 A Survivor’s Opinion about Second Opinions

 When you hear the words, “You have lung cancer,” it is difficult to impossible to focus on anything else.
-Nevertheless, it is imperative you understand your options—without delay.
+Nevertheless, it is imperative you understand your options -- without delay.

 Usually, a definitive lung cancer diagnosis is not made until a pathologist analyzes the patient’s tumor tissue.
-The pathologist then submits his/her pathology report to primary care provider or the requesting physician, who then notifies the patient.
+The pathologist then submits his/her pathology report to the primary care provider or the requesting physician, who then notifies the patient.

 During the 12 years since my lung cancer diagnosis, I have spoken to hundreds of others who have shared their experiences.
 A common thread is that they are replaying those words repeatedly in their mind.
 Meanwhile, the doctor discusses further diagnostic tests to determine the stage, tumor testing to see if there is a treatable mutation, and/or possible treatment options available.

 Understanding all the information

 That’s a lot for a newly diagnosed patient to fully grasp.
 Added to the shock of the diagnosis is the introduction of a new vocabulary and terms that -- until that moment -- were irrelevant to their life.

 It is, of course, important that you have confidence in your doctor.
 It also is important your doctor have confidence in him/herself.
 A confident doctor will welcome a second opinion.

 For decades, the treatment for lung cancer had not changed.
 All that has changed now.
 Before you undergo treatment, seriously consider getting a second opinion.
 It is difficult for oncologists to keep up with all the changes that are happening in the world of lung cancer.
 There is nothing unusual in a patient bringing an article about a new drug to their doctor.